 iv) Ceases to have the necessary authority, permit, license, consent, approval and/or registration for it to operate as a charity in accordance with applicable local laws.

-4.7 The Charity shall also inform Twio immediately of any fundamental changes to its charitable purposes and objectives.
+4.7 The Charity shall also inform the Twio Foundation immediately of any fundamental changes to its charitable purposes and objectives.

-4.8 In the event that it is found that the Charity has knowingly misused funds, including but not limited to being involved in fraudulent activities and money laundering, Twio has the right to pursue legal action for any losses incurred including but not limited to recovery of donor funds, claims for reputational damage and any consequential or indirect losses.
+4.8 In the event that it is found that the Charity has knowingly misused funds, including but not limited to being involved in fraudulent activities and money laundering, Twio and the Twio Foundation have the right to pursue legal action for any losses incurred including but not limited to recovery of donor funds, claims for reputational damage and any consequential or indirect losses.

 Intellectual property rights and license